 If you’ve thought of the freezer as a sneaky hiding spot, chances are a robber has, too.
 A burglar won’t rummage through your entire stack of frozen peas and fish sticks, but if you leave your treasures in something out-of-place, such as a sock, the thief will be onto you.
 “If you’re going to put something in the freezer, you want to put it in with something that looks legit, like wrapping it in a bag that used to have blueberries in it,” says Siciliano.
 Use the same rule of thumb if hiding anything in a pantry.
 Just give a loved one a heads up so that if anything happens, your valuables won’t be trashed with the rest of your food.

 Think twice before stashing important papers like birth certificates or passports in your office drawers.
 “People want to be convenient.
 They have a file labeled,” says McGoey.
 Unfortunately, that also means you’re leading burglars straight to everything they need to steal your identity.
 Use a locked drawer to keep sensitive data safe, recommends Siciliano.
-Here are 26 more secrets identity thieves don’t want you to know.
+If you thought your office draws were safe, check out these 26 other secrets identity thieves don’t want you to know.

 An empty vase could act as a hiding place for valuables, but swindlers are onto your tricks.
 They’ll likely tip the vase over or even break it, hoping to find goods inside.
 “Have something additional in it, like flowers, that would obscure somebody looking in it,” he says.
 They’ll also be less likely to empty your vase if it means dropping flowers all over the floor.